dnsimple/dnsimple-support/content/articles/contact-management.md

 If a contact is associated with at least one domain or SSL certificate, this contact cannot be deleted.
 You must remove all associated domains or SSL certificates with the contact before you can delete it.

-In the screenshot below, the only contact without any association is the last one.
-If you can delete a contact, a "deletion" icon will appear next to it.
+If you can delete a contact, you will see a trash can icon next to their name.

 ![contact deletion](/files/contact-delete.png)